day 2—arch-itecture at its finest

 Eventually, I wiggled to the edge of the bed and carefully climbed down.
 At 5’4”, with a 3-foot drop, it wasn’t the most graceful maneuver, but I managed without incident.

-We’d gotten lucky—albeit akin to our insanity—as we imagined this campground was teeming in the warmer months.
 The familiar mesas rose in the distance as Charlie eagerly sniffed the ground, her tail wagging in excitement.

 “Should we make coffee?”
 I asked, breaking the moment.
 Trent nodded.